X-Men: Evolution: Marvel references and cameos

 X-Men: Evolution weaves many references and cameos into its show.
-One of the masks worn by the vandals in the Season 3 episode "Mainstream", bears a suitable resemblance to the classic Marvel Comics monster, Fin Fang Foom.
-In the Season 3 episode "Under Lock and Key", circumstances gather a mix of X-Men, junior members, and nonmembers into a mission team that matches the original X-Men team (Cyclops, Jean Grey, Beast, Iceman, and Angel)—Iceman mentions that this is "definitely the cool team."
+In the Season 3 episode "Under Lock and Key", circumstances gather a mix of X-Men, junior members, and nonmembers into a mission team that matches the original five members of the X-Men in the comics (Cyclops, Jean Grey, Beast, Iceman, and Angel).
 In the Season 3 episode "Dark Horizon", Kitty is seen sleeping with a stuffed purple dragon, a reference to Lockheed, her purple dragon companion.
-Also in "Dark Horizon", Nightcrawler, Colossus, and Shadowcat are grouped together when the X-Men and the Acolytes are separated, a reference to the Europe-based superhero team Excalibur which included all three mutants in its roster.
+In the episode "Dark Horizon", Nightcrawler, Colossus, and Shadowcat are grouped together when the X-Men and the Acolytes are separated, a reference to the Europe-based superhero team Excalibur which included all three mutants in its roster.

 Captain America is the only non-mutant Marvel superhero to appear on Evolution.
-There is also, however, a small Iron Man reference in the episode "On Angel's Wings", when a sign reading "Stark Enterprises" is seen during an exterior shot of New York City and a small Spider-Man reference when Angel is shown reading the Daily Bugle, the newspaper that Peter Parker/Spider-Man normally takes pictures for.
+There is also, however, a small Iron Man reference in the episode "On Angel's Wings", when a sign reading "Stark Enterprises" is seen during an exterior shot of New York City and a small Spider-Man reference when Angel is shown reading the Daily Bugle, the newspaper that Peter Parker / Spider-Man normally takes pictures for.
 In addition, Omega Red mentions Maverick and Kestrel in the episode "Target X", referring to the latter as "Wraith".
-In "Dark Horizon", the hieroglyphics translated by Beast refer to Rama-Tut, one identity of Kang the Conqueror.
+In "Dark Horizon", the hieroglyphics translated by Beast refer to Pharaoh Rama-Tut, one identity of Kang the Conqueror.